Polish PM mulls asking NATO to hold talks amid border crisis

 WARSAW, Poland (AP) — Poland, Lithuania and Latvia are considering asking NATO to hold emergency talks as they struggle to manage a tense migration standoff on their borders with Belarus, the Polish prime minister said Sunday.

-Prime Minister Mateusz Morawiecki said he and his counterparts for the two Baltic states are discussing whether to ask for such talks under Article 4 of the NATO treaty, which allows any ally to request consultations if it feels its territorial integrity, political independence or security is threatened.
+Prime Minister Mateusz Morawiecki said he and his two Baltic counterparts are discussing whether to ask for such talks under the NATO treaty, which allows any ally to request consultations if it feels its territorial integrity, political independence or security is threatened.

-Still, it’s a step that has only been taken a few times in the history of the Western alliance.
+Still, it’s a step that has only been requested a few times in the history of the Western alliance.

-The authoritarian Belarusian regime in Minsk has for months been orchestrating a flow of migrants across its border into the three European Union nations, which form the eastern flank of both the EU and NATO.
-They have been reinforcing their borders, seeking to block the newly opened migration route.
+The authoritarian Belarusian regime in Minsk has for months been orchestrating a flow of migrants across its border into the three European Union nations, which form the eastern flank of both the 27-nation EU and NATO.
+In response, the three have been reinforcing their borders.

-The situation has been going on for months, but suddenly grew more tense as a large group of migrants appeared on Poland’s border nearly a week ago.

 “There is no doubt that things have gone too far,” Morawiecki said.